OA and Fisheries Management

 1. Outcome

-Readers of this Circular will gain understanding of how fisheries fit within the Ocean Accounting framework, particularly how aquatic resources are treated as environmental assets under the System of Environmental-Economic Accounting (SEEA).
 The guidance addresses the practical integration of biological stock assessment data with asset accounts, approaches to valuing fish stocks, methods for deriving economic performance indicators for the fisheries sector, and the calculation of sustainability indicators aligned with international targets including SDG 14.4[1].

 Decision use cases: Ocean Accounts for fisheries support four critical management functions.
 First, quota setting using asset account depletion data: physical asset accounts tracking biomass, natural growth, and extraction enable managers to assess whether current catch levels exceed sustainable yield, providing an objective basis for setting Total Allowable Catch (TAC) quotas.
 Second, MSY verification: comparing stock biomass estimates to BMSY benchmarks derived from stock assessments enables verification that fisheries management plans are achieving their stated objectives of maintaining stocks at levels capable of producing maximum sustainable yield.
 Third, subsidy reform using flow accounts: flow accounts for fisheries subsidies linked to stock status indicators reveal whether government support is contributing to overcapacity and overfishing or promoting sustainable practices, informing policy design aligned with SDG 14.6.
 Fourth, SDG 14.4 reporting: asset accounts provide the direct inputs for SDG indicator 14.4.1 (proportion of fish stocks within biologically sustainable levels), ensuring that international reporting is grounded in comprehensive national accounting data.
-These use cases connect directly to the policy frameworks described in TG-1.1 National Ocean Budgets, where fisheries depletion costs are integrated into natural capital budgeting.
+These use cases connect directly to the policy frameworks described in TG-1.1 OA and National Budget Processes, where fisheries depletion costs are integrated into natural capital budgeting.

 Downward connections to accounts, indicators, and data: The policy decisions supported by this Circular depend on three foundational accounting structures.
 Fish stock asset accounts (see TG-3.1 Asset Accounts) track biomass, natural growth, extraction, and depletion in physical and monetary terms, providing the data infrastructure for sustainable yield management.
 Flow accounts for fish harvest (see TG-3.2 Flows from Environment to Economy) record gross catch, landings, and discards, enabling catch statistics to be reconciled with stock assessments and supporting analysis of fishing impacts across the supply chain.
 Ecosystem condition indicators (see TG-2.1 Biophysical Indicators) for fish nursery habitats such as mangroves, seagrass meadows, and estuaries link habitat health to fisheries productivity, demonstrating how ecosystem degradation affects the regenerative capacity of fish stocks.
 These three layers--asset stocks, flow accounts, and condition indicators--form an integrated information system enabling Ocean Accounts to translate biological stock assessment science into policy-relevant insights.